grishkam/QuickFigures/UserGuide/User Guide.md

 -	close that window.
 -	Click Apply changes to download QuickFigures
 -	Restart ImageJ
+-  A QuickFigures Menu will be present on the menu bar

 ### Ordinary ImageJ Install.
 Although installing on a Fiji distribution is the easiest way to install with all the features, users can also install QuickFigures on a standared ImageJ distribution.